Drug and Alcohol Addiction: What It Is, Why It Happens, and How to Get Help

 Effective treatment addresses more than substance use in isolation.
 The most widely supported approaches combine medical care, behavioral therapy, peer support, and attention to underlying mental health conditions.

-The standard continuum of care includes several levels, and the appropriate starting point depends on the severity of the SUD and the person’s circumstances:
+The standard continuum of care, defined by the American Society of Addiction Medicine, includes several levels.
+The appropriate starting point depends on the severity of the SUD and the person’s circumstances.

 Medical detox is the supervised management of withdrawal, with medications to reduce discomfort and prevent dangerous complications.
 Detox is the necessary first step for people with significant physical dependence on alcohol, opioids, or benzodiazepines.
 It is not treatment on its own, but it makes treatment possible.